SystemsApproach/sdn/onos.rst

 range of network devices.
 This chapter also discusses the critically important issues of scalable performance and high availability.

-6.1 ONOS Architecture
+6.1 Architecture
 ---------------------

-The overall architecture for ONOS is shown in :numref:`Figure %s
+Using ONOS as our model, the architecture of an Network OS is shown in :numref:`Figure %s <fig-onos>`.
-<fig-onos>`.
 It consists of three main layers:

 1. A collection of Northbound Interfaces (NBI) that applications use to stay informed about the network state (e.g. traverse topology graph,